Nupurgopali/Data-Science-Blog/README.md

 ## File Description<a name="Filedescrip"></a>
 <p>
- Data.csv contains data  Stack Overflow annual dataset for the year 2018.</p>
+ data.csv contains data  Stack Overflow annual dataset for the year 2018.</p>
-There is also a python file attached that contains the code which helped me answer the above mentioned questions.
+There is also a Blog_code.ipynb python file  attached that contains the code which helped me answer the above mentioned questions.
 </p>

 ## Result <a name="Res"></a>